lse-ds105/ds105a-project-chadgpt/docs/index.md

         Full data frame shape: 998 x 12

-    -   In this dataset, we have most of the information we require for initial analysis of the posts.🤩 We will move on to ingredient and recipe analysis in conjunction with data from BBC Good Food in part 2.
+    -   In this dataset, we have most of the information we require for initial analysis of the posts.🤩 We will move on to ingredient and recipe analysis in conjunction with data from BBC Good Food in Part 2.

 ### Part 1 📊 Initial Analysis of Reddit Data